davidfekke/fek.io/src/blog/2024-02-09/the-tech-hiring-process-is-broken.md

 In the past when I interviewed for roles, the interview process has generally been very short.
 Usually two interviews.
 Generally the first interview would be an interview with a recruiter or hiring manager.
 The second was usually a technical interview where the company offering the role could pick my brain about how much I knew about whatever technologies I had experience using as a software engineer.
 Occasionally I would be asked to do a third interview.

-In the past when a company asked to do a third interview, this was a sign to me that they did not know what they were doing.
+In the past when a company asked to do a third interview, this was a sign to me that they did not know what they were doing when it came to hiring.
 It should never take more than two interviews for a company to know if they want to make an offer to a candidate.

 ## Hiring now